10 Medical Research Programs for High School Students

 Application Deadline: Applications typically close in February.

-Program Dates: Session I: June 3 to June 14, 2024 | Session II: July 8 to July 19, 2024.
+Program Dates: Session I: June 3 to June 14 | Session II: July 8 to July 19.

 Eligibility: Open to students aged 16 or older with a 3.5 GPA (unweighted) or above.

 The Summer Surgery Program at UC Irvine stands out as an excellent medical program for high school students by providing one-of-a-kind opportunities in the surgical field.
-This program immerses participants in the day-to-day activities of surgeons as students develop their surgical skills through a unique blend of practical and observational learning experiences.
-As a participant, you’ll engage in hands-on dissection workshops, learn ultrasound techniques, and get acquainted with advanced minimally invasive surgical technologies.
+This program introduces you to the day-to-day activities of surgeons through practical and observational learning experiences.
+As a participant, you’ll engage in dissection workshops, learn ultrasound techniques, and understand advanced minimally invasive surgical technologies.
+In addition to these practical experiences, you’ll network and collaborate with medical students, residents, and faculty.
+The program also includes obtaining a Basic Life Support Certification, equipping you with essential emergency response skills.

 Location: Monell Chemical Senses Center, Philadelphia, PA